gau-nernst/vision-toolbox/README.md

 VoVNet-39 |           | 25.18      | 15.62
 VoVNet-57 |           | 41.45      | 19.35

+*FLOPS is measured with `(1,3,224,224)` input.

-## torchvision
+### torchvision

-Port some torchvision models to output multiple feature maps.
+Some torchvision classification models are ported to use with the toolbox.
+They can output multiple feature map levels.

 ResNet: